 Carlos Carrasco

-Carlos Carrasco is a counsel in the Energy, Power and Natural Resources Practice Group in the San Antonio office of Haynes and Boone.
+Carlos Carrasco is a partner in the Energy, Power and Natural Resources Practice Group in the San Antonio office of Haynes and Boone.
 He represents electric cooperatives, retail electric providers, renewable energy generators, and energy storage developers in a variety of energy transactions and electric power regulatory matters in the Electric Reliability Council of Texas (ERCOT) market, with a focus on proceedings before the Public Utility Commission of Texas (PUCT).

 Prior to joining the firm, Carlos worked at the PUCT in the agency’s Commission Advising division where he analyzed legal and policy issues and provided oral and written recommendations to the Commission on contested cases before the State Office of Administrative Hearings (SOAH) regarding electric and water utilities.

-- Represented client in negotiation of a Qualified Scheduling Entity (QSE) agreement.
+• Represented client in negotiation of a Qualified Scheduling Entity (QSE) agreement.

-- Represented clients in Texas transmission and distribution utility rate cases.
+• Represented clients in Texas transmission and distribution utility rate cases.

-- Represented client in Interim Transmission Cost of Service filing with the PUCT.
+• Represented client in Interim Transmission Cost of Service filing with the PUCT.

-- Assisted client in contracts with third parties regarding professional services.
+• Assisted client in contracts with third parties regarding professional services.

-- Representing client in rulemakings regarding price formation rules in ERCOT and ERCOT market oversight.
+• Representing client in rulemakings regarding price formation rules in ERCOT and ERCOT market oversight.

-- Representing client in Transmission Cost of Service Matrix proceeding before the PUCT.
+• Representing client in Transmission Cost of Service Matrix proceeding before the PUCT.

-- Assisting retail electric provider on Performance Measures and Annual Reporting relating to the competitive retail electric market.
+• Assisting retail electric provider on Performance Measures and Annual Reporting relating to the competitive retail electric market.

-- Included in the "Ones to Watch" category of Best Lawyers in America, Woodward/White, Inc., 2022 - 2024
+• Included in the "Ones to Watch" category of Best Lawyers in America, Woodward/White, Inc., 2022 - 2025

-- “Texas Environmental Law,” co-author, Volumes 45-46, Chapter 32 Citizen Suits/Citizen Remedies, Thomson Reuters, 2019-2020.
+• “Texas Environmental Law,” co-author, Volumes 45-46, Chapter 32 Citizen Suits/Citizen Remedies, Thomson Reuters, 2019-2020.

 Education